brunoDegaspare/flat-ui-colors/README.md

  - [Less](http://lesscss.org)

-All colors are picked from [flatuicolorpicker.com](http://www.flatuicolorpicker.com) and many thanks to [Vasilis Baimas](http://www.vbaimas.com) for creating it.
+All colors are picked from [flatuicolorpicker.com](http://www.flatuicolorpicker.com) and many thanks to [@vbaimas](https://twitter.com/vbaimas) for creating it.